alexying2110/chronos/README.md

 - You expect most cells to be proliferating.
 - You expect the majority of gene knockouts to have little to no effect on proliferation.
 - You might or might not have copy number data for your cell lines.
+- You might be using CRISPRko or CRISPRi.
+Chronos was developed for CRISPRko, but should work for CRISPRi experiments.
+- You might want to compare the effects of gene knockouts between screens in two different conditions, for example, treated and untreated.
+However, please note that to estimate the significance of the difference in effects, Chronos requires two independent biological replicates per condition (ideally infected separately)

 Chronos may not work well for:
 - RNAi experiments.
 Chronos makes biological assumptions that are fundamentally incompatible with RNAi.
 Try DEMETER 2.